Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Data-Analytics-DAS-C01-Practice-Tests-Exams-Question/README.md

 - [x] Use an AWS Glue ETL job to compress, partition, and convert the data into a columnar data format.
 Use Athena to query the processed dataset.
 Configure a lifecycle policy to move the processed data into the Amazon S3 Standard-Infrequent Access (S3 Standard-IA) storage class 5 years after the object was last accessed.
 Configure a second lifecycle policy to move the raw data into Amazon S3 Glacier for long-term archival 7 days after the last date the object was accessed.
 - [ ] Use an AWS Glue ETL job to partition and convert the data into a row-based data format.
 Use Athena to query the processed dataset.
 Configure a lifecycle policy to move the data into the Amazon S3 Standard-Infrequent Access (S3Standard-IA) storage class 5 years after the object was last accessed.
 Configure a second lifecycle policy to move the raw data into Amazon S3 Glacier for long-term archival 7 days after the last date the object was accessed.

 ### A company is planning to create a data lake in Amazon S3.
 The company wants to create tiered storage based on access patterns and cost objectives.
 The solution must include support for JDBC connections from legacy clients, metadata management that allows federation for access control, and batch-based ETL using PySpark and Scala Operational management should be limited.
 Which combination of components can meet these requirements?
-(Choose three.)
+(Choose THREE)

-- [ ] AWS Glue Data Catalog for metadata management
+- [ ] AWS Glue Data Catalog for metadata management.
-- [x] Amazon EMR with Apache Spark for ETL
+- [x] Amazon EMR with Apache Spark for ETL.
-- [ ] AWS Glue for Scala-based ETL
+- [ ] AWS Glue for Scala-based ETL.
-- [ ] Amazon EMR with Apache Hive for JDBC clients
+- [ ] Amazon EMR with Apache Hive for JDBC clients.
-- [x] Amazon Athena for querying data in Amazon S3 using JDBC drivers
+- [x] Amazon Athena for querying data in Amazon S3 using JDBC drivers.
-- [x] Amazon EMR with Apache Hive, using an Amazon RDS with MySQL-compatible backed metastore
+- [x] Amazon EMR with Apache Hive, using an Amazon RDS with MySQL-compatible backed metastore.≠

 ### Three teams of data analysts use Apache Hive on an Amazon EMR cluster with the EMR File System (EMRFS) to query data stored within each teams Amazon S3 bucket.
 The EMR cluster has Kerberos enabled and is configured to authenticate users from the corporate Active Directory.
 The data is highly sensitive, so access must be limited to the members of each team.
 Which steps will satisfy the security requirements?